-30 Specifically, the 2007 actuarial report noted the distribution among FHA's initial LTV categories shifted after 1998, with increased percentages of FHA's business comprising loans with LTV of 97 percent or higher.
-For example, the percentages of FHA's loans endorsed during FY 2005-2007 falling in the 97-percent-or-above category were 55.5, 49.3, and 42.3, respectively, compared with 22.9 in 1998.
-(One explanation for the post 1998 jump is that FHA instituted downpayment simplification guidance in 1998 that replaced a cumbersome formula for maximum LTV.
-The formula change resulted in maximum LTVs for some loans that formerly would have fallen in the 95- to 97-percent category rising to 97 percent.
-See FHA Mortgagee Letter 98-29.
-Partially offsetting this increase in the highest LTV category, however, the years following 1999 also showed a corresponding decrease in loans with LTVs between 95 and 97 percent, with the overall effect being that roughly equal percentages of FHA's loans (42 percent) had LTVs less than 95 percent in 2007 and in 1998, with somewhat lower percentages in this lower risk category during the intervening years.
+60 Specifically, the 2007 actuarial report noted the distribution among FHA's initial LTV categories shifted after 1998, with increased percentages of FHA's business comprising loans with LTV of 97% or higher.
+For example, the percentages of FHA's loans endorsed during FY 2005-2007 falling in the 97% or above category were 55.5, 49.3, and 42.3, resepectively compared to 22.9 in 1998.
+(One explanation for the post 1998 jump is that FHA instituted downpayment simplification guidance in 1998 which replaced a cumbersome formula for maximum LTV.
+The formula change resulted in maximum LTVs for some loans which formerly would have fallen in the 95-97 percent category rising to 97%.
+See FHA Mortgagee Letter 98-29).
+However, partially offsetting this increase in the highest LTV category, the years following 1999 also showed a corresponding decrease in loans with LTVs between 95 and 97 percent, with the overall effect being that roughly equal percentages of FHA's loans (42%) had LTVs less than 95 percent in 2007 and in 1998, with somewhat lower percentages in this lower risk category during the intervening years.

-31 The seller made a donation to the nonprofit or charitable organization in an amount equal to the downpayment gift plus a small additional amount that would be retained by the organization.
+61 The seller made a donation to the non-profit or charitable organization in an amount equal to the downpayment gift plus a small additional amount which would be retained by the organization.
 The downpayment gift often came from a fund operated by the organization, and this fund would be replenished by the donation from the seller after the sale had been completed.
 Often, sellers would recoup their donations through raising asking prices for the home by an equal amount.
-The GAO did an analysis and found that seller-funded downpayment contributions may have inflated selling prices by about 2 to 3 percent.
+The GAO did an analysis and found that seller-funded downpayment contributions may have inflated selling prices by about 2-3 percent.
 See GAO (2007b).

-FHA Never Intended To Permit Seller-Funded Downpayments
+FHA Never Intended to Permit Seller-Funded Downpayments

-Back in the mid-1990s, the National Housing Act required homebuyers to pay a minimum contribution (generally at least 3 percent) of the cost of acquisition of a property for the mortgage to be eligible for insurance by FHA.
+Back in the mid-1990s, the National Housing Act required homebuyers to pay a minimum contribution (generally at least 3 percent) of the cost of acquisition of a property in order for the mortgage to be eligible for insurance by FHA.
 The statute and the implementing regulations were originally silent about permissible and/or impermissible sources of the mortgagor's investment.
 Then legislation was enacted in 1996 to permit family members to provide gifts and loans to other family members.
 FHA followed with guidance published in handbooks and mortgagee letters a broad range of other permissible sources of the mortgagor's investment beyond the homebuyer's own cash savings.
-These sources included the aforementioned gifts and loans from family members, but also extended permissible sources to include the borrower's employer, government agencies, and charitable organizations.
-Nowhere did FHA extend permission to obtain downpayment funds from the seller of the property.
+These included the abovementioned gifts and loans from family members, but also extended permissible sources to include the borrower's employer, government agencies, and charitable organizations.